-- The IEP team evaluation report includes a statement of: - whether the child has a specific learning disability; - the basis for making that determination, including an assurance that the eligibility determination was based on a variety of sources, including aptitude and achievement tests, parent input, and teacher recommendations, as well as information about the child's physical condition, social or cultural background, and adaptive behavior; and that the information obtained from all of these sources is documented and carefully considered; - > the relevant behavior, if any, noted during observation of the child and the relationship of that behavior to the child's academic functioning; - > the educationally relevant medical findings, if any; - > whether the child does not achieve adequately for the child's age or to meet state approved grade-level standards and; - the child does not make sufficient progress to meet age or State-approved grade-level standards; or - the child exhibits a pattern of strengths and weaknesses in performance, achievement, or both, relative to age state-approved grade level standards or intellectual development; - the determination of the team concerning the effects of a visual, hearing, or motor disability; mental retardation; emotional disturbance; cultural factors; environmental or economic disadvantage; or limited English proficiency on the child's achievement level; and - > if the child has participated in a process that assesses the child's response to scientific, research-based intervention- - the instructional strategies used; - the student-centered data collected; - documentation that the child's parents were notified about the state's policies regarding the amount and nature of student performance data that would be collected, strategies for increasing the child's rate of learning; and the parent's right to request an evaluation. - Each IEP team member certifies in writing whether the report reflects his or her conclusion.
+- whether the child has a specific learning disability; - the basis for making that determination, including an assurance that the eligibility determination was based on a variety of sources, including aptitude and achievement tests, parent input, and teacher recommendations, as well as information about the child's physical condition, social or cultural background, and adaptive behavior; and that the information obtained from all of these sources is documented and carefully considered;

+- the relevant behavior, if any, noted during observation of the child and the relationship of that behavior to the child's academic functioning in the area of potential specific learning disability; - documentation that the intensive intervention was applied in a manner highly consistent with its design, was closely aligned to pupil need, and was culturally appropriate; - the educationally relevant medical findings, if any; - whether the child does not achieve adequately for the child's age or to meet state approved grade-level standards and the child does not make sufficient progress to meet age or State-approved grade-level standards; or until November 30, 2013, the child exhibits a significant discrepancy between the child's academic achievement in any of the eight areas of potential specific learning disabilities and intellectual ability. - the determination of the team concerning the effects of a visual, hearing, or motor disability; mental retardation; emotional disturbance; cultural factors; environmental or economic disadvantage; or limited English proficiency on the child's achievement level; and - ➤ if the child has participated in a process that assesses the child's response to scientific, research-based intervention, documentation that the child's parents were notified about the following: - the progress monitoring data collected; - strategies for increasing the child's rate of learning including the intensive interventions used, and - the parents' right to request an evaluation.

+Each IEP team member certifies in writing whether the report reflects his or her conclusion.
 If the evaluation report does not reflect the IEP team member's conclusions, the member submits a separate statement presenting his or her conclusions.